How Can You Keep Moisture Out of Your Shed?

 Building Right: Best Practices for a New, Dry Shed

-It matters where you put the shed.
+First, it really matters where you put the shed.
 You'll want to avoid low-lying areas that collect water after it rains, and keep some distance from trees and overgrown bushes.
 They might offer shade, but they’ll also trap moisture.

 Next, think about your shed base.
 Concrete is solid and long-lasting, but it must be paired with proper drainage.
 Wood is easier to work with and keeps the shed off the ground, but it’ll need to be treated to resist rot.
 Gravel is a really great option since it’s DIY friendly and it provides great drainage.
 Plastic grid bases are low-maintenance and provide great drainage, but might not hold up as well for heavier sheds.